I'm SO excited to be working with you!

 We’re going to take photos, but what will it actually be like?

-We’re going to strike a balance between posing you so you look beautiful (I promise you will!) and letting things unfold naturally so we capture the real you.
+We’re going to find a balance between gentle posing you so you look beautiful (I promise you will!) and letting things unfold naturally so we capture things authentically.
+All you need to do is to show up, be yourselves & show your favourite people some love.

-Once the film has been developed & scanned, all images are carefully hand edited & delivered within 2 weeks of your session.
+AFTER THE SESSION: Once the film has been developed & scanned, all images are carefully hand edited & delivered within 2 weeks of your session, via a private online gallery.
+You can then select your favourite 10 images to download included in your session fee.
+Additional digital files and prints can be ordered through your gallery.

 What to Wear

-Texture and clothes that move are the camera’s best friend (think linen, loose cotton, knit, flowy dresses, etc.)
+Texture and clothes that move are the camera’s best friend (think linen, loose cotton, knitwear, flowy dresses, etc.)

 Don’t be afraid of print and colour, but opt for smaller prints rather than larger prints.